t60011/rhino-mcp/rhino_mcp/README.md

 # RhinoMCP - Rhino Model Context Protocol Integration

-RhinoMCP connects Rhino to Claude AI through the Model Context Protocol (MCP), allowing Claude to directly interact with and control Rhino.
-This integration enables prompt-assisted 3D modeling, scene creation, and manipulation.
+RhinoMCP connects Rhino, Grasshopper and more to Claude AI through the Model Context Protocol (MCP), allowing Claude to directly interact with and control Rhino + Grasshopper.
+If you provide a replicate.com api key you can also AI render images.
+This integration enables prompt-assisted 3D modeling, scene creation, and manipulation. (inspired by [blender_mcp](https://github.com/ahujasid/blender-mcp))

 ## Features

+#### Rhino
 - **Two-way communication**: Connect Claude AI to Rhino through a socket-based server
 - **Object manipulation and management**: Create and modify 3D objects in Rhino including metadata
 - **Layer management**: View and interact with Rhino layers
 - **Scene inspection**: Get detailed information about the current Rhino scene (incl. screencapture)
 - **Code execution**: Run arbitrary Python code in Rhino from Claude

+#### Grasshopper
+- **Code execution**: Run arbitrary Python code in Grasshopper from Claude - includes the generation of gh components
+- **Gh canvas inspection**: give the LLM an Idea of your grasshopper code - or ask it about your code.
+- **non-blocking two-way communication**: .. via a ghpython script

+note: this is not very stable right now

+##### Replicate
+- **AI Models**: replicate offers thousands of AI models via API, implemented here: a stable diffusion variant

 ## Components